 2. If in doubt about the confidentiality of any record or the ability legally to disclose information, employees must consult with their supervisor (who in turn may consult with their supervisor, Human Resources, the General Counsel or other appropriate University official) before disclosing any information.

 B. Student Information

-1. Directory information, as defined by the UNCSA FERPA policy, is public unless the student the records concern has “opted out” of disclosure by notifying the registrar.
+1. Directory information, as defined by the UNCSA FERPA Regulation, is public unless the student the records concern has “opted out” of disclosure by notifying the registrar.

 2. All other student information is private and may only be released with the student’s written permission or in accord with a statutory exception.
 In the event that the student is under the age of 18, information may only be released by permission of the student’s parent or legal guardian.

 1. Information defined as public by the UNCSA Public Records Request Regulation is public and may be disclosed.